JoaoCampos07/Docker/General-questions.md

 - https://azure.microsoft.com/en-us/services/app-service/#overview ; https://docs.microsoft.com/en-us/azure/architecture/aws-professional/services

 ### How can i make the deployment of my application with Docker ?
 Deployment to our several hosts can be done using the traditional techniques.
-If we are using docker hosts can be managed with commands like 'docker run' or 'docker-compose' performed manually or thought automation such as continuos delivery using `TeamCity` or `Jenkins`.
+If we are using docker hosts can be managed with commands like 'docker run' or 'docker-compose' performed manually or thought automation with continuos delivery tools like `TeamCity` or `Jenkins`.
 Deployment of new versions of the application __using docker images is faster and network friendly__.
-To just run our application in a Docker container we just need to do like says [here](https://docs.docker.com/get-started/02_our_app/).
+To run our application in a Docker container we just need to do it like says [here](https://docs.docker.com/get-started/02_our_app/).
 In a pipeline is more complex.

-### What a container orchestrator does ?
-Container orchestrators creates and manage the various intanstances that need and also manages their lifetime.

-### Why can i think of a container was instance of a process ?
-Because just like a process a container does not maintain persistent state.
-However, we need to think of it was a `special process` that was is own File System.

 <br></br>
 ## Docker and microservice arquitecture